formaldemography/working_group/index.md

 # Next meeting

 We're back!
-On 28 March 2024 at 5pm ET / 9am Australia time, [Tianyu (Alex) Shen](https://demography.cass.anu.edu.au/people/tianyu-alex-shen) (Australian National University) will present recent work on healthy life expectancy.
+On 27 March 2024 at 6pm ET (Note! this is 28 March 2024 9am Australia time), [Tianyu (Alex) Shen](https://demography.cass.anu.edu.au/people/tianyu-alex-shen) (Australian National University) will present recent work on healthy life expectancy.
+Alex will first show how to decompose the health life expectancy calculated from multistate life table and its interpretation.
+Then, he will apply this method to decompose change in healthy life expectancy by educational group to explore the contribution from shift in educational composition.
 Sign up for Zoom details.

 ## Register interest to present